ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ### ctp host deploy-role

 Runs only the `/srv/<project_name>/vm/<role_name>` part of the playbook and then stops.
 This is a useful during role developing and or when you want to minimize the time it takes to configure something.
-For an example only reconfiguring the user accounts of the machine by using `single_role` with `nova.core.accounts` role.

 _Example usage:_